tiptoppress/seo-link-extension/README.md

 Download the Term and Category Based Posts Widget for a free trail from here: [tiptoppress.com/free-trail-localhost](http://tiptoppress.com/free-trail-localhost/?utm_source=wordpress_org&utm_campaign=try_befor_buy_eext&utm_medium=web).

 ### Features
+* Add option to unlink the post item
 * Add option to add the SEO friendly attribute rel= with 'nofollow' or 'canonical' to all links

 ## Screenshot